 Developing our Adult Mental Health Strategy

-Over the past year we have been developing our Adult Mental Health Strategy for Norfolk and Waveney.
-We have spoken to thousands of local people about the services and support available across Norfolk and Waveney for adults with mental health problems; people with mental health issues, families and carers, professionals and volunteers.
+We have now published our Adult Mental Health Strategy for Norfolk and Waveney.
+When developing our strategy we spoke to thousands of local people about the services and support available across Norfolk and Waveney for adults with mental health problems; people with mental health issues, families and carers, professionals and volunteers.

-These have been productive and often very tough conversations because we have heard some difficult stories.
-We have also been told very clearly that the current provision of local support and services simply isn’t working in the way people want and need it to.
+These were productive and often very tough conversations because we heard some difficult stories.
+We were also told very clearly that the current provision of local support and services simply isn’t working in the way people want and need it to.

-Our draft strategy has six commitments in it which are based on what people have told us:
+Our strategy has six commitments in it which are based on what people have told us: